solana-turbin3/Q1_25_Builder_br8bit/README.md

 ## Index

-- [turbin3-prereq-ts](/turbin3-prereq-ts/) - The initial prerequisite task, written in TypeScript, involves executing an on-chain transaction on the Solana blockchain.
+- **turbin3-prereq-ts** - The initial prerequisite task, written in TypeScript, involves executing an on-chain transaction on the Solana blockchain.

-- [turbin3-prereq-rust](/turbin3-prereq-rust/) - The second and final prerequisite task, written in Rust, involves executing an on-chain transaction on the Solana blockchain.
+- **turbin3-prereq-rust** - The second and final prerequisite task, written in Rust, involves executing an on-chain transaction on the Solana blockchain.

-- [solana-starter](/solana-starter/) - Includes code for creating, minting, and transferring NFTs on the Solana blockchain.
+- **solana-starter** - Includes code for creating, minting, and transferring NFTs on the Solana blockchain.

-- [Capstone Letter of Intent](Capstone%20Letter%20of%20Intent%20(LOI).md) - Capstone project overview and details.
+- **capstone-project** - The final project.
+A web app that allows creators to create IP, mint NFT, and proove ownership of the NFT on the Solana blockchain.

 ## NFTs